BREAKING: Nagorno-Karabakh ceasefire amounting to ethnic-Armenian surrender announced by Baku and enclave officials

-The ceasefire to take effect at 13:00 local time was announced following Russian mediation.
+The ceasefire to take effect at 13:00 local time was declared following Russian mediation.

 Armenia seemingly stood back as Azerbaijan mounted the offensive.
 Russia's Interfax news agency reported Armenian Prime Minister Nikol Pashinyan as saying that Yerevan was not involved in preparing the text of the ceasefire agreement.
 Pashinyan was further cited as saying that his office had taken note of the decision by authorities in Nagorno-Karabakh to agree to a ceasefire.
 Armenia has not had troops in the territory since August 2021, Pashinyan added.